reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ---
 authors: [sagaofsilence]
 categories: [Java]
-date: 2024-04-23 00:00:00 +1100
+date: 2024-05-29 00:00:00 +1100
 excerpt: Classic APIs Offered by Apache HttpClient.
 image: images/stock/0077-request-response-1200x628-branded.jpg
 title: Classic APIs Offered by Apache HttpClient
 url: apache-http-client-classic-apis
 ---

-In this article we are going to learn about the classic APIs offered by Apache HttpClient.
+In this article, we are going to learn about the classic APIs offered by Apache HttpClient.
 We are going to explore the different ways Apache HttpClient helps us to send and receive data over the internet in classic (synchronous) mode.
 From simple GET requests to complex multipart POST requests, we'll cover it all with real-world examples.
 So get ready to learn how to implement HTTP interactions with Apache HttpClient!

 ## The "Create an HTTP Client with Apache HttpClient" Series